Historical Landmarks

 A Spice Bazaar tour is truly more than fantastic in every meaning of the term.
 When you visit the Spice Bazaar, you can find yourself drifting off easily while you buy a variety of spices, natural cures for aches and ailments, and time-tested aphrodisiacs.

-The spice market is in fact a study in flavors and scents.
+In fact, the spice market is a study of flavors and scents.
 A variety of Turkish delights, baklava, teas, Turkish coffee, and dried fruits may all be found here.

 For this amazing experience and more, Buy Your Pass Now!
 Istanbul Tourist Pass® is here to make your Istanbul trip an unforgettable experience!